-There are times in life when we find ourselves becalmed, stuck in a place of boredom and discomfort when, try as we may, we can generate neither energy nor movement in the direction we’d like to go in.
-This often happens after major change or disruption, or even after a major project or period of intense work has been successfully completed.
+There are times when we find ourselves becalmed, stuck in a place of boredom and discomfort when, try as we may, we can generate neither energy nor movement in the direction we’d like to go.
+This often happens following change or disruption, or even after a major project or period of intense work has been successfully completed.

 When you are stuck in the doldrums there are a couple of simple points to remember that might be useful:

 It is a necessary part of how we adapt to change.
 Trying to force something to happen is not a good idea; trying to whistle up a wind doesn’t work.

 The discomfort is a vital part of it too.
 Adapting to changed circumstances (like divorce, redundancy, illness) requires a corresponding psychological change.
 This is called transition, and if you want to come out of the other side you have to go through it.
 New beginnings happen after the a period of discomfort and uncertainty.

 You can’t avoid the doldrums, nor should you try.
 Use the time on restoration and maintenance, just as the ancient mariners did when they repaired the rigging and cleaned the ship.